MFScalzo/TechnologyProject/README.md

 This will create the dedicated .jar in the `target/scala-2.11/` folder.

+Create necessary folder structure in your Hortonworks Sandbox HDP 2.6.5 VM:

+    ssh -P 2222 maria_dev@127.0.0.1
+    cd ~
+    mkdir -p ecommerce/tech_project

-Move this file over to your VM with SCP:
+Move this file over to your Hortonworks Sandbox HDP 2.6.5 VM with SCP:

     scp -P 2222 maria_dev@127.0.0.1:~/ecommerce/tech_project

 ## Usage
-- Move these files over to your Hortonworks Sandbox HDP 2.6.5 VM and into a folder structure like this: `/home/maria_dev/ecommerce/tech_project/`
-- In your terminal:
+- Navigate to the directory above:

+        cd ~/ecommerce/tech_project/

-    - To run the Producer, use: `spark-submit <(producer).jar file> --class ecommerce.ecommerce`
+- To run the Producer, use:

+        spark-submit <producer file .jar>

-    - To run the Consumer,  use: `spark-submit <(consumer).jar file>`
+- To run the Consumer, use:

+        spark-submit <consumer file .jar>

 - Note: The Producer <ins>must</ins> be run before the Consumer for desired results.

 ## Contributors
  - Matthew Scalzo
- - Javier Zapata
  - David Tennessee
  - Drake Tubbs
  - Nicholas Young
+ - Javier Zapata

 ## License